-This drawing algred in red by the designer, is an authentic copy of plans produced by this design office, for this specific building site.

-No responsibility will be taken for the unauthorized use of these drawings.
+The drawing algred in red by the designer, is en authoritic copy of plans produced by this design office, for this appoint building site.
+B No responsibility will be taken for the unauthorized use of these drawings.

 Gavin Paddock

 BUILDING DESIGNER